 Sec.
-24-465.
-472. Setback requirements.
+24-47268.
+Setback requirements.

 (a) Required perimeter setback from research and technology districts.
-For uses permitted in research and technology districts, the following setbacks are required and shall be left in its natural undisturbed state:
+For uses permitted in research and technology districts, the following setbacks are required and shall be left in it's a natural undisturbed state:

-- A minimum landscaped setback of 100 feet shall be maintained from the right-of-way of any existing or planned public roads which abut the site; and - (2) A minimum landscaped setback of 50 feet shall be maintained from all property lines adjoining a different zoning district.
+- (1) A minimum landscaped setback of 100 feet shall be maintained from the right-of-way of any existing or planned public roads which abut the site; and - (2) A minimum landscaped setback of 50 feet shall be maintained from all property lines adjoining a different zoning district.
 Where uses permitted in the research and technology district adjoin an existing residentially zoned district or an A-1 District that is designated low-density residential or rural lands on the Comprehensive Plan, the minimum landscaped setback shall be increased to 100 feet.

-(b) Lesser perimeter setback requirements for research and technology districts, criteria for determination.
-The development review committee may recommend approval of a reduction in the perimeter setback as specified in section 24-472 (a) (2) only if the following criteria are met:
+(b) Lesser perimeter setback requirements for research and technology districts; criteria for determination.
+The development review committee planning director may recommend approval of a reduction in the perimeter setback as specified in section 24-47268 (a) (2) only if the following criteria are met:

-- (1) The proposed setback, by substitution of technique or design, will achieve results which clearly satisfy the overall purposes and intent of the setback requirements of this section and the intent of section 24-86 (Landscaping and Tree Preservation Requirements); - (2) The proposed setback shall have no additional adverse impact on adjacent properties or public areas: - (3) The proposed setback will not result in detrimental impacts to the orderly development or character of the area, the environment, sound engineering or planning practice, or the goals, objectives, strategies and policies of the Comprehensive Plan; and - (4) The setback serves to minimize the visual intrusion and other negative impacts of new development or redevelopment on adjacent development.
+- The proposed setback, by substitution of technique or design, will achieve results which clearly satisfy the overall purposes and intent of the setback requirements of this section and the intent of section 24-86 article II, division 4 of this chapter (Landscaping and ∓tree Ppreservation R-requirements); - (2) The proposed setback shall have no additional adverse impact on adjacent properties or public areas;

+- (3) The proposed setback will not result in detrimental impacts to the orderly development or character of the area, the environment, sound engineering or planning practice, or the goals, objectives, strategies and policies of the Comprehensive Plan; and - (4) The setback serves to minimize the visual intrusion and other negative impacts of new development or redevelopment on adjacent development.

-(a) (c) Location of structures.
+(c) Location of structures.
 Structures shall be located 50 feet or more from any street right-of-way which is 50 feet or greater in width.
 Where the street right-of-way is less than 50 feet in width, structures shall be located 75 feet or more from the center line of the street.
 The minimum setback of any portion of a structure which is in excess of 35 feet in height shall be increased one foot for each two feet of the structure's height in excess of 35 feet.